Search Articles

 • OTC medical supplies

-The Medicare flex card will not cover all expenses.
-Beneficiaries cannot use these cards to pay for processed food, restaurant meals, electricity, or rent.
-The plan administrator must approve the items for which the beneficiary can use the card.
+While Medicare flex cards cover certain expenses, they will not cover all expenses.
+Cardholders cannot use these cards to pay for processed food, restaurant meals, electricity, or rent.
+The plan administrator must approve the items for which the Medicare recipient can use the card.

 Who Qualifies for the Flex Card?